Model-Based Approaches to Channel Charting: Simulation Environment

 \section{Simulation Environment}

 In this paper we reused and integrated our algorithms into the simulation environment in \cite{b1} so that we can compare the performance improvement in a fair fashion.
 We adopted the simulation parameters in Table~\ref{tab1} at SNR = 0 dB.
-We used a three-dimensional environment exactly as in paper \cite{b1} as shown in Figure~\ref{fig31}, where the antenna is 8.5 meters above the plane of the UEs.
+SNR is defined as the ratio of the signal power to the noise power and 0 dB means that the two are equal.
+We used a three-dimensional environment exactly as in paper \cite{b1} as shown in Fig.~\ref{fig31}, where the antenna is 8.5 meters above the plane of the UEs.
 We call this three-dimensional scenario as 3D.
-A similar two-dimensional (2D) scenario is investigated in \cite{AA22}.
+A similar two-dimensional (2D) scenario is investigated in \cite{Aly22}.

 The simulation environment is 1000m $\times$ 500m.
 As in \cite{b1}, the 2048 UEs are placed randomly except 234 of the UEs are selected to make the word ``VIP," so we can see if in the channel chart we preserve the shape.